 May 29, 2019

-Mind Maps can be an invaluable tool in the creative thinking process.
-A Mind Mind is a visual thinking tool, ideal for brainstorming, exploring ideas and presenting information in a uniquely visual way.
+Mind maps can be an invaluable tool in the creative thinking process.
+A mind map is a visual thinking tool, ideal for brainstorming, exploring ideas and presenting information in a uniquely visual way.

 It’s the first step in the innovation process